Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Method

 Local action outputs reactive action using the foveated image.
 The input foveated image $o_t$ is processed using residual connections \cite{he2016deep} to extract the visual feature $f_t$ using convolutional layers.
-From this feature, the relative goal state $s^{local}_t = s_T - s_t$ are predicted using MLP.
+From this feature, the relative goal states $s^{local}_t = s_T - s_t$ are predicted using the MLP.

-Based on the results obtained from \cite{kim2021transformer}, which demonstrated that the Transformer-based self-attention mechanism could reduce distractions in high-dimensional somatosensory information, relative goal state is processed using the Transformer encoder architecture (Goal Transformer) to focus on more important features.
-The output of the Goal Transformer is concatenated with $f_t$ then processed by MLP to output left/right reactive action.
-For peeling subtasks, the force/torque sensor value of the right hand is also an input to the Goal Transformer so that the robot can also consider the tactile information during peeling.
+Based on the results obtained from \cite{kim2021transformer}, which demonstrated that the Transformer-based self-attention mechanism can reduce distractions in high-dimensional somatosensory information, the relative goal state is processed using the Transformer encoder architecture (Goal Transformer) to focus on more important features.
+The output of the Goal Transformer is concatenated with $f_t$, and then processed by the MLP to output left/right reactive action.
+For \textit{Peel}$\ast$ subtasks, as discussed in \cite{kim2022training}, the right hand's force/torque sensor value is also an input to the Goal Transformer so that the robot can also consider the tactile information during peeling.